Story Therapy: Finding the WHYs behind the WHYs

 Back and forth this continued — WHY, ANSWER, WHY — until, finally, the Producer asked, “What’s the REAL reason behind this story?”

-Okay, what?
-Hadn’t I already given him lots of “real” reasons?
-(He growled.)
-Apparently not.
 He said that everything I told him was “surface stuff,” and that the “true” reason for telling this story was still hidden behind a wall.

-I said there was no wall.
-Nothing hidden.
-Nothing more to say.
-The story I had pitched was simply a drama about two underdogs helping one another out of an unpleasant situation.
+The story I had pitched was simply a drama about two underdogs helping one another out of unpleasant situations.

 “There’s more” he said.

-“Why do you have two people helping one another?”
+“WHY do you have two people helping one another?”

 “Because everyone needs a little sunshine to dry up the rain.”